Child Protection & Outreach Policy

 It is diocesan policy that sexual misconduct or the failure to report an observation or complaint of sexual misconduct is a violation of an employee’s obligations of employment and one’s commitment to Christian service.
 In the case of volunteers, such behavior is considered to be a violation of one’s responsibility to those whom they serve.

 If an employee or volunteer observes or receives a complaint of an individual’s sexual misconduct, he/she shall record the date and time of the observation or of the communication of the complaint and the name, address and telephone number of the person communicating the complaint.
-A report of the observation or complaint shall be made immediately to the local authority (Agency Director, Pastor, Principal) or to the immediate supervisor of the employee or volunteer.
-Supervisory personnel shall then immediately inform the Area of Mission Secretary, in the case of diocesan offices or agencies, or the Moderator of the Curia who shall in turn notify the Coordinator of the Office of Education and Compliance.
+A report of the observation or complaint shall be made immediately to the local authority (Agency Director, Pastor, and Principal) or to the immediate supervisor of the employee or volunteer.
+Supervisory personnel shall then immediately inform the Moderator of the Curia who shall in turn notify the Director of the Office of Education and Compliance.

 7.3 Investigation of Allegations and Pastoral Response

-Upon receiving a complaint, the Coordinator of the Office of Education and Compliance will initiate an immediate preliminary investigation of the facts and circumstances of the complaint.
+Upon receiving a complaint, the Director of the Office of Education and Compliance will initiate an immediate preliminary investigation of the facts and circumstances of the complaint.
 According to the circumstances, the local authority will be responsible to insure that pastoral care is extended to all concerned.
-In the case of an allegation of sexual abuse of a minor on the part of a member of the clergy or other diocesan personnel, whether the allegation pertains to recent behavior or misconduct committed in the past, the Coordinator of the Office of Education and Compliance will notify the Coordinator of the Office of Human Formation and Outreach, who will be available for the immediate pastoral care of the individual communicating the allegation.
+In the case of an allegation of sexual abuse of a minor on the part of a member of the clergy or other diocesan personnel, whether the allegation pertains to recent behavior or misconduct committed in the past, the Director of the Office of Education and Compliance will notify the Director of the Office of Outreach and Prevention, who will be available for the immediate pastoral care of the individual communicating the allegation.

 For the sake of due process, the accused will be encouraged to retain the assistance of civil and canonical council.
 Canonical council will be provided for a priest or deacon as needed.
 When an accusation is proved to be unfounded, every means possible will be employed to restore the positive reputation of the priest or deacon.